HyprCandy/UltraCandy/README.md

 • Waybar, nwg-dock-hyprland and swaync intgrated with the desktop theme

-• Extensive rofi menus: wifi, bluetooth, application finder, animation-switcher, keybinds, clipboard, emoji-picker, glyph-picker
+• Extensive rofi menus: wifi, bluetooth, application finder, rofi-menus launcher for: animation-switcher, keybinds, clipboard, emoji-picker, glyph-picker

 • System-wide color generation through Matugen for GTK3/4 & QT6 applications plus most of waybar if it's chosen and orofi windows while Wallust themes themes the terminal and parts of waybar.